ilbers/isar/doc/user_manual.md

  - `ext4` - Raw ext4 filesystem image (default option for `qemuarm` machine).
  - `rpi-sdimg` - A complete, partitioned Raspberry Pi SD card image (default option for the `rpi` machine).
  - `wic-img` - A full disk image with user-specified partitions created and populated using the wic tool.
+ - `ubi-img` - A image for use on mtd nand partitions employing UBI

 ---